During one of the recent computing conference I heard the author saying:

 In 1993 Neil Gunther presented conceptual framework for understanding, evaluating, comparing and improving the scalability of the system:

-where C(N) is relative capacity of a computational platform, N represents either the number of physical processors (or users driving the software) and parameters \alpha and \beta represents the levels of contention (e.g., queuing for shared resources) and coherency delay (i.e., latency for data to become consistent) in the system respectively.
+where is relative capacity of a computational platform, represents either the number of physical processors (or users driving the software) and parameters and represents the levels of contention (e.g., queuing for shared resources) and coherency delay (i.e., latency for data to become consistent) in the system respectively.
 This is an extension of Amdahl’s law in the sense that it accounts for the additional overhead due to interprocess communication (at application, middleware, OS or hardware level).
 References Wikipedia, CMG Conference paper (1993), USL article

 Gustafson's Law (aka Gustafson–Barsis's Law)